lewis-holmes-98/com617group10/README.md

 Database is seeded with `seeder.js` using data from the [data](/data) folder.

 ### PWA
-To make the application installable first ensure that the application can be run locally, thenn comment lines 36-50 out in [serviceworker.js](/public/serviceworker.js).
+To make the application installable first ensure that the application can be run locally, then comment lines 36-50 out in [serviceworker.js](/public/serviceworker.js).